nitron-alpha-kplr/pyspark-als/etc/README.md

 but it is broken for many models including `ALS`:
 `bestModel` does not contains needed params, which you specify in ParamGridBuilder and want to optimize.
 So it's useless

-therefore I use my own grid search implementation instead
+therefore I use my own grid search implementation instead (btw I use random search instead of grid search)

 see [modeling - How to extract model hyper-parameters from spark.ml in PySpark? - Stack Overflow](https://stackoverflow.com/questions/36697304/how-to-extract-model-hyper-parameters-from-spark-ml-in-pyspark)